ABOUT US / HISTORY

 1970s

-The organization transforms from a conventional orphanage into a residential treatment center model for emotionally-troubled children and hurting families and begins providing Foster Family Care and other community-based services focused in Southwest Philadelphia.
+The organization transforms from a conventional orphanage into a residential treatment program model for children experiencing significant emotional and behavioral challenges, and families who are struggling, and begins providing Foster Family Care and other community-based services in Southwest Philadelphia.

 1960